jenkins-x/jx-docs/content/en/docs/v3/guides/operator.md

 Jenkins X 3.x uses a [git operator](https://github.com/jenkins-x/jx-git-operator) to manage installing + upgrading of Jenkins X and any other components in any environment.

-To install the operator run the following, passing in the git URL from the [git repository](/docs/v3/getting-started/) you created previously via [jx admin operator](https://github.com/jenkins-x/jx-admin/blob/master/docs/cmd/jx-admin_operator.md):
+To install the operator run the following, passing in the git URL from the [git repository](/docs/v3/getting-started/) you created previously via [jx admin operator](https://github.com/jenkins-x/jx-admin/blob/master/docs/cmd/jx-admin_operator.md) command:

 ```bash